 Moving On From Your Business

-Exit and succession planning is about maintaining control over how and when you leave and on what terms.
+Exit and business succession planning is about maintaining control over how and when you leave and on what terms.
 Succession and exit planning means you can;

 Minimise your tax